chaosAD/libffi-3.1/README_by_kaosad.txt

     return 0;
   }

-The program is taken from the LibFFI documentation with modifications.
+The program is taken from the LibFFI documentation with a modification.
-The include path to "ffi.h" has been modified to reflect where it is, relative to where PutFFI.c is located.
-FFI_FN() macro is used to cast the function address to proper type to suppress warnings.
+The FFI_FN() macro is used to cast the function address to proper type to suppress warnings.

 Create "compile_n_run_it" file /result folder:

   #! /bin/sh
-  gcc -o bin/PutFFI.exe ./PutFFI.c -llibffi -Llib
+  gcc -o bin/PutFFI.exe ./PutFFI.c -llibffi -Llib -Ilib/libffi-3.1/include
   ./bin/PutFFI.exe

-After running "compile_n_run_it", you will see the following error:

-  In file included from ./PutFFI.c:2:0:
-  ./lib/libffi-3.1/include/ffi.h:67:23: fatal error: ffitarget.h: No such file or directory
-   #include <ffitarget.h>
-                         ^
-  compilation terminated.
-  ./compile_n_run_it: line 3: ./bin/PutFFI.exe: No such file or directory

-You have to change (at the location specified) from
-  #include <ffitarget.h>

-to
-  #include "ffitarget.h"

-If "compile_n_run_it" is issued again, the following output should be printed on the console:
+Issue "compile_n_run_it" and the following output should be printed on the console:
   Hello World!
   This is cool!